MAHAJAN123-sujal/ETH-AVAX-proj1/README.md

-Certainly!
-Here is the updated README file for your new contract:

 # ETH_AVAX_proj1

 This contract implements a basic token transfer mechanism where the owner of the contract can transfer tokens to other addresses.
 It also includes functions for depositing and withdrawing tokens with conditions checked using `require`, `assert`, and `revert` statements.